genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/03_clustering/01_clusters.md

     - database
     - clusters
 ---
-The Genesis low-code platform is highly resilient and easy to cluster for a High Availability (HA) setup.
+The Genesis low-code platform is highly resilient and easy to cluster for a High Availability (HA) set-up.
 This area takes you through the steps required to establish a HOT-HOT setup.

 ## Prerequisites

 This set-up focuses on the Genesis low-code platform within an HA setup.
-The database is expected to be decoupled from the Genesis server instances in its HA setup.
+To achieve full HA, the application's database must be installed on a separate node.
+There is, of course, an effect on performance in such a set-up.

 An HA Load Balancer is required to direct web traffic to the primary node and fail over to the secondary node when the primary node is unresponsive.